 SAVING!
 Part of the 2FOR1 entry scheme when arriving by train!

-It is a 20 minute walk from the centre of Perth or see Stagecoach service 16 (within Perth PlusBus ticket zone).
+The garden is 20 minutes' walk from the centre of Perth or 3 minutes' bus journey.
+See Stagecoach service 16 (within Perth PlusBus ticket zone).
 Alight at stop 'Barnhill, Branklyn Gardens'.

 This gin distillery is located between Perth Museum and Perth Art Gallery in historic stable blocks once used by Queen Victoria’s horses.